automateyournetwork/rich_pyats_rest_interface_tests/README.md

-# rich_pyats_rest_interface_tests
+# braniac
-Examples of pyATS REST Connector with IOS-XE / NXOS YANG Model Interface level testing
+Examples of pyATS REST Connector with IOS-XE YANG Model Interface level testing using pyATS with chatGPT, Rich, and WebEx Integrations

 ## Ready to go with the Cisco CML